SSI, Social Security and Work Incentive Programs

 If you are working or are interested in working, you may continue to receive Social Security benefits and maintain benefits including Medicaid by utilizing work incentive programs.

-Help with Work Incentives Planning is available from the WIPA Project.
+Help with Work Incentives Planning is available to people with disabilities who want to or are working to keep their benefits.
 Community Work Incentives Counselors and Benefits Specialists provide Social Security Administration disability beneficiaries (including transition-to-work aged youth) benefits planning and assistance services to help individuals with disabilities meet their employment goals.
-Click for the WIPA Project.

 Working and Receiving Benefits Guide: The Red Book is a self-help guide for youth, families, adult workers and others interested in the work incentive programs of Social Security Disability Insurance and the Supplemental Security Income Programs.